 Neneko Izumi from DearS is Takeya's childhood friend and near the end she admits she has unrequited love for Takeya, but she had to let him go.
 She also says she is unable to become Takeya's bride when they are in the classroom talking about their goals in life.

-DNA˛: Junta's childhood friend Ami Kurimoto wins in the end.
-(By default, as the one he actually fell for had to return to the future.)
+DNA²: Junta's childhood friend Ami Kurimoto wins in the end.
+(By default, as the one he actually fell for had to return to the future — and she asked Ami to tkae care of Junta so he'd be happy even if without her.)

 Doujin Work: Osana Najimi's childhood friend Justice seems to have feelings for her.